bach-sh/bach/README.md

 - `eval`
 - `printf`

 Test cases will fail if you attempt to mock these built-in commands.
-In this case, we can extract a new function which contains the built-in commands in our scripts, and then use Bach to mock this new function.
+If they are needed in the script under test, we can extract a new function which contains the built-in commands in our scripts, and then use Bach to mock this new function.

 ### Run the actual commands in Bach

 In order to make test cases fast, stable, repetitive, and run in random order.
 We should write unit-testing cases and avoid calling real commands.
 But Bach also provides a set of APIs for executing real commands.

-Because Bach mocks all commands by default.
+Bach mocks all commands by default.
 If it is unavoidable to execute a real command in a test case, Bach provides an API called `@real` to execute the real command, just put `@real` at the beginning of commands.

 Bach also provides APIs for commonly used commands.
 The real commands for these APIs are obtained from the system's PATH environment variable before Bach starts.